Front Range Lumber carries a complete selection of popular mouldings styles and sizes.

 Similarly, MDF comes with a primer coat already on it, so all you have to do to finish your project is to apply a paint of your choosing.
 Please note: MDF doesn’t handle getting wet very well, so it is not recommended for kitchens or bathrooms.

-A link is provided below to view most readily available moulding profiles (patterns).
+A link is provided below to view most readily available molding profiles (patterns).
 It also details the sizes and wood types available.

 Please note: All product items/sizes/lengths/brands may not be available at either location, please call to verify availability.